underscoreio/underscoreio/src/html/_posts/2015-06-05-new-speakers-at-scala-exchange-2015.md

 hashtags : scalax
 ---

-The Call for Papers for Scala Exchange 2015 went out today.
+The Call for Papers for [Scala Exchange 2015][scalax] went out today.
 Once again, Underscore are proud to be assisting with the organisation of the conference, and once again we will be providing assistance to new speakers and attendees.

 The only requirement for benefitting from these services is that you are a first-time speaker or attendee at a Scala conference.
-Read on to see how we can help:
+To apply, simply check the *I would like additional feedback on my submission* box on the [Call for Papers][cfp], or [get in touch][contact] directly to discuss your talk ideas!

 ---